Navigation

 Causes and types of scoliosis

-There are different types of scoliosis, which relate to the age you first get it and the cause (if known).
+There are different types of scoliosis, depending on the age you first get it and the cause (if known).

 Idiopathic scoliosis

-Around eight in 10 people who have scoliosis have idiopathic scoliosis, which means the cause isn’t known.
-Idiopathic scoliosis most commonly develops between the ages of 10 and 18 and is called adolescent idiopathic scoliosis.
+Around nine in 10 people who have scoliosis have idiopathic scoliosis.
+‘Idiopathic’ means doctors don’t know what causes the scoliois.
+But research shows that it often runs in families, so it may well be genetic.
+Idiopathic scoliosis most commonly develops between the ages of 10 and 18.

-Mild scoliosis affects boys and girls equally but moderate-to-severe scoliosis is more common in girls.
-Scoliosis can be genetic – it often runs in families.
-The speed of growth, during teenage growth spurts, can affect how the spine curves, grows and develops.
+Mild scoliosis affects boys and girls equally but moderate-to-severe scoliosis is much more common in girls.
+The speed of growth during teenage growth spurts can affect how the spine curves, grows and develops.
 Once you stop growing, the curve doesn’t usually get any worse.

 Congenital scoliosis

-You can be born with abnormalities in the structure of your spine.
-This means your spine doesn’t form properly and is more likely to bend as you grow as a child.
-Because of the way a baby develops during pregnancy, problems with the spine can be linked to problems with other organs, such as the kidneys.
+Congenital scoliosis is when you’re born with abnormalities in the structure of your spine.
+This means your spine doesn’t form properly and is more likely to bend as you grow.
+Because of the way a baby develops during pregnancy, problems with the spine can be linked to problems with other organs – for example, the kidneys.

 Syndromic scoliosis